MarkCruse/k3y-open-sessions/README.md

 **[Launch the K3Y Open Session Finder](https://k3y-open-sessions.streamlit.app/)**

 This hosted version offers the full feature set, including time zone selection, area filtering, session copying, and CSV export — all accessible from any modern web browser.
+Preferences and filters cannot be saved in the live demo.
+They will reset to default values each time the app is restarted.

 ## Features